mwolfson/GenAIResources/README.md

 ```text
 We’re forming a new industry body to promote the safe and responsible development of frontier AI systems: advancing AI safety research, identifying best practices and standards, and facilitating information sharing among policymakers and industry
 ```

+### AI Detecting tools

+Important note: *these tools generally don't work very well, and can't be relied on.*

+To detect if an image was created by AI: [https://huggingface.co/spaces/umm-maybe/AI-image-detector](https://huggingface.co/spaces/umm-maybe/AI-image-detector)

+To detect if text was written by AI: [https://gptzero.me/](https://gptzero.me/)

 ## Licenses